-Molecular biology is the study of biological molecules composition, structure, function and interactions in living organisms such as the molecular nature of the gene and its mechanisms of gene replication, mutation, and expression.
+Molecular biology is the study of biological molecules and the molecular basis of structure and function in living organisms.
 The goal of molecular biology is to understand the five basic cell behaviour patterns (growth, division, specialization, movement, and interaction) in terms of various molecules that are responsible for them.
 That is molecular biology wants to generate a complete description of the structure, function, and interrelationship of the cells macromolecules and thereby to understand why living cells behave the way they do.